nikomc/old_website/_posts/2020-03-13-information_storage.md

 ![DNA Structure](../assets/img/DNA_structure.png){:class="img-responsive"}
 _DNA is a polymer consisting of four different molecules (or bases): adenine, thymine, cytosine and guanine.
 These four molecules link and bind to one another, and each base can encode two bits of information.
 [Image by Madeleine Price Ball](https://commons.wikimedia.org/wiki/File:DNA_chemical_structure.svg)_

-I used a Pandas DataFrame to store the information for several different viruses, provided by _Cell Biology by the Numbers_, and then computed the volume and bits for each virus.
+I used Python to analyze each virus and compute their volumes and kilobytes.
+There are 8000 bits in a kilobyte.
 This data is presented in the simple graph below.
 Hover over a point to see additional information.

 {% include 2020_03_05_viral_storage_capacity.html %}